Arithmetic toric varieties: Toric varieties, Galois cohomology, and k -tori

 A \DeCo{{\sl fan} $\Sigma$} in $N$ is a finite collection of pointed cones in $N$ such that \begin{enumerate} \item Any face of a cone in $\Sigma$ is a cone in $\Sigma$. \item The intersection of any two cones of $\Sigma$ is a common face of each. \end{enumerate} Given a fan $\Sigma$ in $N$ we construct the scheme \DeCo{$X_\Sigma$} by gluing the affine schemes $V_\sigma$ for $\sigma$ a cone of $\Sigma$ along their common subschemes corresponding to smaller cones in $\Sigma$.
+Since every pointed cone $\sigma$ contains $0$ as a face, $V_0$ is contained in $V_\sigma$ for every cone $\sigma \in \Sigma$.